RodolfoMRibeiro/portfolio/README.md

 <h1 align="center">Personal Portfolio</h1>

 ## Introduction
 Ever since I started my programming journey, I've been captivated by the power of the internet and the ability to share my knowledge and experiences with people around the world.
-Inspired by the incredible work of the esteemed master <a href='https://github.com/craftzdog/craftzdog-homepage'>Takuya Matsuyama (松山拓也)</a>, I embarked on creating my own personal portfolio to showcase my skills and personality.
+Inspired by the esteemed master <a href='https://github.com/craftzdog'>Takuya Matsuyama (松山拓也)</a>, I embarked on creating my own personal portfolio to showcase my skills and personality.

 ## Project Overview
 This project aims to create a visually stunning and informative personal portfolio that not only highlights my expertise and projects but also reflects my unique identity.
 I strive to create a portfolio that engages visitors and provides them with a comprehensive understanding of who I am as a professional.